 - A Print Dictionary

-What do you think your chances are of getting access to any of them?
-The process of finding information has sped up dramatically within recent years.
-Turning to the method of flipping through hundreds of pages can even seem like physical labor to something people!
+What are your chances of getting access to any of them?
+The process of finding information has sped up dramatically in recent years.
+Turning to the method of flipping through hundreds of pages can even seem like physical labor to some people!

 Pros Of Using A Print Dictionary